Understanding Capital Gains Tax

 If you complete a Self-Assessment tax return, then you are required to notify HMRC of any taxable gains using the capital gains pages of the return.
 If you do not automatically receive a tax return each year you must still notify HMRC that you have a CGT liability.
 Tax geared penalties and interest are charged when CGT is paid late.

 The law requires you to notify HMRC by 5 October following the end of the relevant tax year.
-HMRC will then issue a tax return, this must be completed within 3 months, and any tax must be paid by the same deadline.
+HMRC will then issue a tax return, and this must be completed within 3 months and any tax paid by the same deadline.

 You are only required to report capital gains as and when you have a liability to pay CGT.
 In most cases therefore no return is required where total gains in a tax year are less than the annual tax-free allowance.
 Of course, someone needs to prepare the calculations to establish whether there is a liability to CGT.